 The following are write-ups from my CS 180 projects, each of which reproduces results from key papers in computer vision.

-Awarded 1st Place in a Spring 2025 Apple-sponsored RISC-V CPU design contest in a team with Neel Gajare, out of 18 two-person teams.
+Awarded 1st Place (out of 18 two-person teams) in a Spring 2025 Apple-sponsored RISC-V CPU design contest in a team with Neel Gajare.

 I'm currently exploring PhD opportunities in computational imaging and machine learning systems.
 Feel free to reach out if you're interested in collaboration or discussion.